eyalzh/stand-with-israel-banner/README.md

 # Stand with Israel banner
-We stand with Israel banner for a website.
+"We stand with Israel" banner for a website.

 The following is a zero-dependencies, zero-setup way to add a banner to your website supporting Israel and the Israeli people.
 Simply paste the code below under the body tag in your index.html file.